About New Jersey Infertility Treatment

 New Jersey mandate for infertility coverage

-- A male is unable to impregnate a female
+- A male who is unable to impregnate a female

-- A female under 35 years of age is unable to conceive after two years of unprotected sexual intercourse
+- A female with a male partner and under 35 years of age who is unable to conceive after 12 months of unprotected sexual intercourse.

-- A female 35 years of age or over is unable to conceive after one year of unprotected sexual intercourse
+- A female with a male partner and 35 years of age or over who is unable to conceive after six months of unprotected sexual intercourse.

-- The female is unable to carry a pregnancy to live birth
+- A person who is unable to carry a pregnancy to live birth.

 The New Jersey infertility insurance mandate (officially known as the New Jersey Family Building Act) will cover the costs of the following treatments for eligible patients: